labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-map-array-to-object/step1.md

-# Map Array to Object
+# Mapping Array to Object

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Maps the values of an array to an object using a function.
+To map the values of an array to an object using a function, follow these steps:

+1. Open the Terminal/SSH and type `node` to start coding practice.
-- Use `Array.prototype.reduce()` to apply `fn` to each element in `arr` and combine the results into an object.
+2. Use `Array.prototype.reduce()` to apply `fn` to each element in `arr` and combine the results into an object.
-- Use `el` as the key for each property and the result of `fn` as the value.
+3. Use `el` as the key for each property and the result of `fn` as the value.

+Here is an example code snippet:

 ```js
 const mapObject = (arr, fn) =>